 Follow us on FaceBook!

-Under the new Affordable Homes Act, the 40-acre MassBay Forest has been categorized as Surplus Land to be sold to a private developer.
+Under the new Affordable Homes Act, these 45-acres have been categorized as Surplus Land to be sold to a private developer.

 Read an update here.